Skip to main content

 A white dog with pointy ears and a green bandana sitting in front of a colorful vegetable plate.

 Yes, kohlrabi is well tolerated by dogs.
-Raw in pieces it makes a crunchy chew snack.
-Cooked it is easier to digest, especially for sensitive stomachs....
+Raw and cut into pieces it makes a crunchy chew snack.
+Cooked, it is easier to digest, especially for sensitive...

 A thoughtful dog in front of a veterinary clinic, surrounded by different dog foods while a concerned veterinarian looks on.